What is Bladder Cancer?

 Since such symptoms are also caused by bacterial infections and kidney stones, it is essential to see your doctor for an accurate diagnosis.

 When you experience symptoms of bladder cancer, your doctor will conduct physical examinations in order to formulate an accurate diagnosis.
-Other tests such as cystoscopy (thin lighted tube with a camera is inserted up the bladder to detect abnormalities), biopsy (sample of tissue is removed to examine in the lab) and intravenous pyelogram (dye is injected and traced with X-ray).
+These tests typically include a cystoscopy, in which a flexible camera is inserted through the urethra into the bladder, and imaging of the kidneys and ureters, which may be done with a CT scan, MRI, or ultrasound.

 - Radical cystectomy: For women, a standard form of surgery is a radical cystectomy, which involves removing the entire bladder and associated tissues, with pelvic lymphadenectomy (removal of the lymph nodes within the hip cavity).
 Radical cystectomy in women includes removal of the uterus, fallopian tubes, ovaries, anterior vaginal wall (the front of the birth canal) and urethra.